Oceanx Embarks On Multi-Year Exploration Of Southeast Asia Waters

 Using Singapore as a central meeting point, OceanX will embark on a series of research expeditions throughout the region aboard OceanXplorer - the world's most advanced exploration, scientific research and media production vessel.
 This includes upcoming missions in Indonesia (May-August 2024) and Malaysia (H2 2024), where the team will be partnering with local government agencies and scientists to conduct studies on the ocean environment that will help inform science, policy, and economic decisions.

-'Southeast Asia is well-known as one of the world's largest marine biodiversity hotspots, and much of it remains undiscovered and unexplored,' said Mark Dalio, Founder and co-CEO of OceanX

-.
-'So naturally, we're excited at the prospect of what we might find beneath the water's surface.'
+"Southeast Asia is well-known as one of the world's largest marine biodiversity hotspots, and much of it remains undiscovered and unexplored," said Mark Dalio, Founder and co-CEO of OceanX .
+"So naturally, we're excited at the prospect of what we might find beneath the water's surface."

 The OceanXplorer is fully equipped with cutting-edge technology to survey diverse marine environments, including deep-sea, shallow, and coastal habitats.
 This includes: